AdobeDocs/learning-manager.en/help/migrated/kb/unable-log-in-captivate-prime.md

 ## Contact Administrator

-If you are still unable to log in,&nbsp;contact the Administrator of the account.
+If you are still unable to log in, contact the Administrator of the account.
 The Administrator can verify whether you are a registered learner in the account.

-If you are a part of the account and still unable to log in,&nbsp;&nbsp;the Administrator must verify if your Adobe ID is the same with which you are trying to log in.&nbsp;
+If you are a part of the account and still unable to log in, the Administrator must verify if your Adobe ID is the same with which you are trying to log in.

-**Note:**&nbsp;Sometimes the Adobe ID is different that the Adobe Captivate Prime ID on the account.
+Sometimes the Adobe ID is different that the Adobe Captivate Prime ID on the account.

 ## What's next